TritonDataCenter/smartos-docs/docs/non-interactive-install.md

 This key must be present to indicate non-interactive install is desired.
 If this key is missing, setup will silently block waiting for the user to press Enter.
-This can be useful if you want the system to boot up and be ready to install, but wait for an operator
+This can be useful if you want the system to boot up and be ready to install, but wait for an operator before proceeding.

 ### skip_instructions

 If set to `true` setup will not display instructional text for each section of setup.
-If this key is not set `true` setup will block waiting for user input.
+If this key is not set `true` setup will block waiting for user input before beginning.

 ### simple_headers